 The base SEL will come with all-LED lighting, 19-inch alloys, a 12.3-inch instrument display and a 12.3-inch infotainment touchscreen, Hyundai’s full-range DC fast charging capability – it switches automatically between 400 volts and 800 volts depending on the fast charge station’s capacity -and the car maker’s SmartSenseSafety suit of advanced safety and driver assistance systems.

-The SEL adds automatic flush door handles, faux leather (we used to cal it vinyl) upholstery, a hands-free power liftgate and Hyundai’s Highway Drive Assist 2 system, which permits limited hands-free driving on more than 100 miles of U.S. highways that have been screened for lane and side markers that can be easily read by the system’s scanners.
+The SEL adds automatic flush door handles, faux leather (we used to call it vinyl) upholstery, a hands-free power liftgate and Hyundai’s Highway Drive Assist 2 system, which permits limited hands-free driving on more than 10,000 miles of U.S. highways that have been screened for lane and side markers that can be easily read by the system’s scanners.

-With the Limited trim, buyers get a panoramic glass roof, 20-inch alloys, a Bose audio system, an augmented reality head-up system, remote parking assist and a blind view monitor and surround-view camera system.
+With the Limited trim, buyers get a panoramic glass roof, 20-inch alloys, a Bose audio system, an augmented reality head-up system, remote parking assist, eclining front seats with leg rests, and a blind-view monitor and surround-view camera system.